 In addition, to date our product candidates have been studied in only a very limited number of patients.
-Our understanding of the relationship between our product candidates and these events, as well as our understanding of adverse events reported in future clinical trials of other product candidates, may change as we gather more information, and additional unexpected adverse events may be observed.
-We may experience a high rates or severity of adverse events and comparable or high rates of discontinuation in testing in our future clinical trials.
-There is no guarantee that severe side effects will not be identified through ongoing clinical trials of our product candidates for current and other indications.
+Our understanding of the relationship between our product candidates and these events, as well as our understanding of adverse events reported in future clinical trials of other product candidates, may change, and additional unexpected adverse events may be observed.
+There is no guarantee that severe side effects will not be identified through ongoing clinical trials of our product candidates.
 Undesirable side effects and negative results for other indications may negatively impact the development and potential for approval of our product candidates for their proposed indications.
 In addition, the side effect profile of pharmaceutical drugs cannot be fully established based on preapproval clinical trials involving a limited number of patients.
 Routine review and analysis of post-marketing safety surveillance and clinical trials will provide additional information, for example, potential evidence of rare, population-specific or long-term adverse reactions, and may adversely affect the commercialization of the product, and even lead to the suspension or revocation of product marketing authorization.
 Specifically, as a result of concerns regarding the potential teratogenic and abortifacient effects of SP-2577, pregnant women were excluded from the conducted studies.